haxala1r/nettapus/README.md

 	- Add UEFI support.
 	- Add GPT support.

-# Dones
-If you want to have an idea of what has been done on Nettapus so far, or what it looks like, here are some things from the above list that have been completed:

-	- Switched to higher half.
-	- Switched over to 64-bit mode.
-	- Set up paging.
-	- Added a proper memory manager, as well as a heap.
-	- Added USTAR support.
-	- Added FAT16 support.
-	- Added PCI support.
-	- Added an ATA PIO driver.
-	- Added semi-proper file abstraction.
-	- Added proper VGA support.
-	- Added keyboard support.
-	- Set up interrupts to a minimal degree.
-	- Added a basic scheduler.

 # Contributions
 If you'd like to contibute to Nettapus, please try to follow these guidelines: